broadinstitute/DINO4Cells_code/README.md

 For the code to reproduce the results of the paper, go to https://github.com/broadinstitute/Dino4Cells_analysis.

+A more thorough documentation can be found (here)[https://broadinstitute.github.io/DINO4Cells_code/].

 ## Installation

 pip install torch==1.12.1+cu116 torchvision==0.13.1+cu116 torchaudio==0.12.1 --extra-index-url https://download.pytorch.org/whl/cu116